SonarSource/gh-action-lt-backlog/README.md

     More info: https://docs.npmjs.com/cli/v9/configuring-npm/npmrc#auth-related-configuration

+### /node_modules/ dependencies

+The `/node_modules/` files that are part of the GIT repo:
+* Must contain production dependencies for the actions to run.
+* Must NOT contain development and testing dependencies, as those bring 10k+ small files that takes ages to check out on every action run.

+Dependency update:

+1. Delete `/node_module/`.
+1. Comment out `/node_module/` exclusion in `.gitignore` file.
+1. Run `npm install --omit=dev` to restore only production dependencies into the `/node_module/`.
+1. Commit all changes.
+1. Uncomment `/node_module/` exclusion in `.gitignore` file.
+1. Run `npm install` to get all remaining files for local development.
+1. Commit changes to `.package-lock.json` file.

 ### Run Octokit action from PowerShell:

 This syntax allows setting environment variables with hyphens in the name: